FitNest-AI/Fitnest-backend/docs/Exercise.md

 # Exercise

-This Api will be used to authenticate new user
+This Api will be used to provide Exercise Data.

 ## 1.Fetch All Exercise Data